 Speak with Plants

-Call this a personal preference, but I get a certain amount of joy from making my DMs come up with plot and things on the fly, and this excels in that.
+We get a certain amount of joy from making DMs come up with names, voices, and plot ideas on the fly, and this excels in that.
 There’s nothing quite like asking that suspicious-looking shrub about what it has seen recently, and actually hearing what it has to say for itself.

 There are few things more hilarious than turning a giant threat into a small rodent or other inconsequential vermin.
 Polymorph is a great way to remove an enemy from the field for a time, while other matters are attended to.
 As a surprise bonus, you can cast this on annoying party members, too.

-It’s like Lesser Restoration, only greater!
 Much like its lesser counterpart, Greater Restoration is an excellent spell to have ready when expecting to go into a big fight.
-In addition to the previously mentioned remedies, this greater spell will also cure charm or petrification, curses, reductions in ability scores, and any effect that reduces a person’s max health – and it even removes a single point of exhaustion.
-It’s like a full night’s sleep, but it only takes six seconds!
+In addition to the previously mentioned remedies, this greater spell will also cure charm or petrification, curses, reductions in ability scores, and any effect that reduces a person’s max health – and it even removes a single point of exhaustion 5e.
+It’s like a full night’s sleep, but it only takes six seconds.

 Few spells are better at information gathering than the good ol’ Scry spell.
 Better than the binoculars the old neighbors down the street have, all you need is knowledge of someone or someplace, and you can attempt to magically spy on the target.
 Scry responsibly.